Analog Science Fiction/Science Fact

 Of course, these images don't belong to me, or to you, unless you happen to be Condé Nast Publications Inc. or one of its successors, in which case you are the copyright owner.
 These images are presented only for non-commercial use.
 I believe my display of them on this website is legal under the fair use principle of US copyright law.

-However, you'll notice that there are a number of gaps in the collection.
+It was never my intent to create a comprehensive archive.
+I'm focusing on the five year period, 1966-1970, for purely personal reasons.
 I wasn't always successful in locating the current issue of the magazine, and it's possible (although unlikely) that I've misplaced some of the editions in the intervening years.

 Update (May, 2003): I was contacted by Jacques Hamon, who pointed me to nooSFere (l'encyclopédie francophone de la science-fiction), and graciously granted me permission to use their images from five issues in 1966 I was previously lacking.
 Those are flagged with an "*" below, and additional attribution is given on each individual page.
 If you're a fan of SF cover art (and you must be or you wouldn't be reading this), stop by the nooSFere site.
 It has covers for Astounding/Analog going back to 1930.

-And, finally, if you happen to be the cover artist (or a contributing author) for any of these issues, I'd love to receive and post any comments you might wish to provide about the context for your work in the specific edition.
+If you happen to be the cover artist (or a contributing author) for any of these issues, I'd love to receive and post any comments you might wish to provide about the context for your work in the specific edition.
 I realize it's a long shot for any of you to stumble onto this site, but stranger things have happened.

 The Collection